-1 Introduction
+1. Introduction

 A bipartite graph G = (U, V, E) with vertex set $U \cup V$ and edge set $E \subseteq U \times V$ is said to be regular if every vertex has the same degree d.
 We use m = nd to denote the number of edges in G and n to represent the number of vertices in U (as a consequence of regularity, U and V have the same size).
 Regular bipartite graphs have been the subject of much study.
-Random regular bipartite graphs represent some of the simplest examples of expander graphs [12].
-These graphs are also used to model scheduling, routing in switch fabrics, and task-assignment problems (sometimes via edge coloring, as described below) [1, 6].
+Random regular bipartite graphs represent some of the simplest examples of expander graphs [Motwani and Raghavan 1995].
+These graphs are also used to model scheduling, routing in switch fabrics, and task-assignment problems (sometimes via edge coloring, as described shortly) [Aggarwal et al. 2003; Cole et al. 2001].

-A regular bipartite graph of degree d can be decomposed into exactly d perfect matchings, a fact that is an easy consequence of Hall's theorem [4].
-Finding a matching in a regular bipartite graph is a well-studied problem, starting with the algorithm of König in 1916, which is now known to run in time O(mn) [11].
-The well-known bipartite matching algorithm of Hopcroft and Karp [8] can be used to obtain a running time of $O(m\sqrt{n})$ .
-In graphs where d is a power of 2, the following simple idea, due to Gabow and Kariv [7], leads to an algorithm with O(m) running time.
-First, compute an Euler tour of the graph (in time O(m)) and then follow this tour in an arbitrary direction. actly half the edges will go from left to right; these form a regular bipartite graph of degree d/2. total running time T(m) thus follows the recurrence T(m) = O(m) + T(m/2) which yields T(m) = O(m).
-Extending this idea to the general case proved quite hard, and after a series of improvements (eg. by Cole and Hopcroft [5], and then by Schrijver [13] to O(md)), Cole, Ost, and Schirra [6] gave an O(m) algorithm for the case of general d.
+A regular bipartite graph of degree d can be decomposed into exactly d perfect matchings, a fact that is an easy consequence of Hall's theorem [Bollobás 1998].
+Finding a matching in a regular bipartite graph is a well-studied problem, starting with the algorithm of König in 1916, which is now known to run in time O(mn) [König 1916].
+The well-known bipartite matching algorithm of Hopcroft and Karp [1973] can be used to obtain a running time of $O(m\sqrt{n})$.
+An algorithm of complexity $O(n^{\omega})$, where ω is the matrix multiplication constant, was given by Mucha and Sankowski [2004].
+In graphs where d is a power of 2, the following simple idea, due to Gabow and Kariv [1982], leads to an algorithm with O(m) running time.
+First, compute an Euler tour of the graph (in time O(m)) and then follow this tour in an arbitrary direction.
+Exactly half the edges will go from left to right; these form a regular bipartite graph of degree d/2.
+The total running time T(m)thus follows the recurrence T(m) = O(m) + T(m/2) which yields T(m) = O(m).
+Extending this idea to the general case proved quite hard, and after a series of improvements (e.g., by Cole and Hopcroft [1982], and then by Schrijver [1999] to O(md)), Cole et al. [2001] gave an O(m) algorithm for the case of general d.

-The main interest of Cole, Ost, and Schirra was in edge coloring of general bipartite graphs of maximum degree d, where finding perfect matchings in regular bipartite graphs is an important subroutine.
-Finding perfect matchings in regular bipartite graphs is also closely related to the problem of finding a Birkhoff von Neumann decomposition of a doubly stochastic matrix [3, 16].
+The main interest of Cole et al. [2001] was in edge coloring of general bipartite graphs of maximum degree d, where finding perfect matchings in regular bipartite graphs is an important subroutine.
+Finding perfect matchings in regular bipartite graphs is also closely related to the problem of finding a Birkhoff von Neumann decomposition of a doubly stochastic matrix [Birkhoff 1946; von Neumann 1953].